 Automatic Identification System Application Specific Messages

 AIS can also be used for the broadcast of navigation information, meteorological and hydrographic data and other application specific messages.

+AIS Application Specific Messages (AIS ASMs) are identified in IMO SN.1/Circ.
+289, with examples of use of AIS ASM provided in IMO SN.1/Circ.
+290. Regionally, ASMs are managed by IALA, through the IALA e-Navigation Portal

 Automatic Identification System Search and Rescue Transmitter (AIS-SART)